vkrajnak/vkrajnak.github.io/README.md

 I'm an applied mathematician interested in developing theory and numerical tools in dynamical systems and using them to better understand the world around us.

-### About
+### Keywords

-Keywords: phase space transport, invariant structures, chaos, roaming reactions, active learning, lagrangian descriptors.
+Phase space transport, invariant structures, chaos, roaming reactions, active learning, lagrangian descriptors.

 ### Links